 In this article:

 Life begins with fertilisation, the fusion of a sperm and an egg, which soon forms an embryo.
 This tiny cluster of cells develops rapidly as it travels down the fallopian tube towards the uterus.
 At approximately 6-10 days, the embryo anchors itself to the uterine lining, begins to develop the placenta, and establishes blood circulation.This phase is extremely sensitive.
 The cells are occupied in forming the earliest forms of the brain, heart, and other organs.
 This coordination relies on constant and perfect conditions, with temperature being one of the most important variables.
-Normally, the uterus maintains a constant temperature of around 37 °C (98.6°F), which is the optimal warm environment required to support this complex procedure.
+The uterus normally maintains a constant warm environment of around 37°C, ensuring uterine temperature stability for proper growth.
+During this time, even slight embryo development risks can interfere with cell division or hormonal cues, making stability essential.

-Although your body tries its best to maintain the uterus temperature at the same level, temperature swings in many ways can occur:- External weather changes: Cold winter mornings or hot summer afternoons can affect your body’s core temperature, especially if you’re outdoors for long.
+Although your body works hard to maintain internal balance, several factors can influence early pregnancy temperature:- External weather changes: Cold winter mornings or hot summer afternoons can affect your body’s core temperature, especially if you’re outdoors for long.

 - Hormonal changes: During pregnancy, hormonal fluctuations naturally lead to a slight increase in your basal body temperature; however, this change is not always consistent.